prasannjeet/springboot-angular-mongo-battleship/readme.md

 - Apart from the enemy's board, users can also see their own board and the ship positions.
 - The enemy attacks on a player's board are also marked.
 - If the enemy attacks correctly on a ship, a "fire" symbol appears in that positions.
+- A scorecard, as mentioned above, is also implemented.

 ## Limitations
 One or many of these limitations could have been resolved with more time in hand.